2011

 In July

-2007 a veterinarian in the San Gabriel Valley reported a
+2007, a veterinary clinic in the San Gabriel Valley reported a

 cluster of respiratory disease associated with the dog